nuclio/nuclio/docs/tasks/exporting-and-importing.md

 cat <project-configurations file> | http post 'http://<Nuclio dashboard URL>/api/projects/?import=true'
 ```

-> **Note**: As indicated, importing a project configuration also involves importing of all of the project's functions and function events.
+> **Note**: As indicated, importing a project configuration also involves importing of all of the project's functions, function events, and API gateways.
 > To allow this flow to run smoothly, if one of the resources fails to import, an error is printed to the standard error (`stderr`), but the command continues to run and attempts to import the other relevant resources.
 >
 > For example, if the imported project contains a function named `myfunction` and a function by this name already exists in another project in the parent namespace, the function (and its function events) won't be imported, because function names in a namespace must be unique.
-> But the project as a whole, including any other functions and function events in the imported configuration, will still be imported.
+> But the project as a whole &mdash; including any other functions, function events, and API gateways in the imported configuration &mdash; will still be imported.

 > **Tip:** Run `nuctl help import projects` for full usage instructions.